cassinius/phd-presentations/2020/FC_sept_Graphs_LS/outline.md

 * with a random walk (like deep-walk), it depends if the local graphs are sizeable enough for expressive vectors.
 * therefore, neighborhood-aggregation is much more promising
   - can be sampled for each node => built-in parallelization
-  - don't need to compute the whole graph at once
+  - don't need to compute the whole graph at once => memory efficient
   - can learn weight matrices forming an inductive model, so we can classify previously unseen nodes later on

 * in the contemporary DL era, we are usually using concept vectors to express things:
   - word embeddings (encoding meaning)